Skip to Main Content

 Bankrate’s Take — Is the Indigo Mastercard worth it?

 While the Indigo card could be a decent temporary credit-building tool if you want to avoid a security deposit, there are less expensive options with better long-term value.
-Plus, if you have to pay an annual fee to hold the Indigo card, you may need to pay that fee until you close the card account.
-This will be a burden over time as if it’s one of your first cards, closing the account will automatically shorten the age of your credit card accounts and harm your credit score.
+Plus, this card comes with a higher-than-normal annual fee for a credit-building card and an extremely high purchase APR.
+These fees could be a burden over time if you miss any payments, plus closing the account will automatically shorten the age of your credit card accounts and harm your credit score.

 For Capital One products listed on this page, some of the benefits may be provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.